aws-solutions-library-samples/guidance-for-conversational-chatbots-using-retrieval-augmented-generation-on-aws/README.md

 2. If you are using Lex Web UI always secure your chat UI with Authentication by setting .
 ![Cognito](assets/pic/cognito.PNG?raw=true "Cognito")

+3. Place to help with this in case of RAG use case is to use lower number of max documents, say 1 because Huggingface has a smaller token limit.
+Apart from that, currently we expect the user to be responsible for the token limit per the model they select.
+But we're considering options like rolling window of conversation, so we removed old chat conversations from the history - this would then be an additional option in the rapid-ai wizard to select how many historical conversations you want to keep in memory.
+This would enable users to have longer conversations before the token limit creates issues.
+However this feature is not implemented yet..

+4. Please leverage encryption mechanism provided by the AWS for services meantioned in architecture.

 ## 4. Prerequisites
 You need the following to be installed on your local machine to access the EKS cluster and